-Answer Score or Decennial Liability)?
-(0-1) under the law.
-Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the building once it is in use (Latent Defect Liability Insurance or Decennial Insurance)?
-(0-1) No party is required by law to obtain insurance 0.0 Professional certifications index (0-4) 0.0 What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
-(0-2) There are no specific requirements.
-0.0 What are the qualification requirements for the professional who supervises the construction on the ground?
-(0-2) There are no specific requirements.
-0.0
+Answer Score Liability and insurance regimes index (0-2) 0.0 Which parties (if any) are held liable by law for structural flaws or problems in the building once it is in use (Latent Defect Liability or Decennial Liability)?
+(0-1) No party is held liable under the law.
+0.0 Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the building once it is in use (Latent Defect Liability Insurance or Decennial Insurance)?
+(0-1) No party is required by law to obtain insurance 0.0 Professional certifications index (0-4) 2.0 What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
+(0-2) Minimum number of years of experience; University degree in architecture or engineering.
+1.0 What are the qualification requirements for the professional who supervises the construction on the ground?
+(0-2) Minimum number of years of experience; University degree in engineering, construction or construction management.
+1.0

 Access to reliable and affordable electricity is vital for businesses.
-To counter weak electricity supply, many firms in developing economies have to rely on selfsupply, often at a prohibitively high cost.
+To counter weak electricity supply, many firms in developing economies have to rely on self-supply, often at a prohibitively high cost.
 Whether electricity is reliably available or not, the first step for a customer is always to gain access by obtaining a connection.